shotnothing/pylemon8/README.md

-# Lemon8 wrapper in Python
+# Lemon8 Wrapper for Python

-This is an unofficial wrapper for the Lemon8 API in Python.
+A zestful Python library for integrating with the Lemon8 API, providing an intuitive interface for developers to access the Lemon8 social media platform.

 ## Getting Started